Snowshoeing, Ice Fishing, and more!

 Winter at The Wild Center takes on a whole new perspective.
 The Wild Center transforms into a winter playground once the snow hits!
-From learning to ice fish, to Winter Wild Walk and tons of snowshoe trails available, The Wild Center is the perfect place to take the kids.
+From learning to ice fish, to Winter Wild Walk, Wild Lights, and tons of snowshoe trails available, The Wild Center is the perfect place to take the kids.
 With tons of outdoor space, The Wild Center is the perfect place to explore this winter.

 The Wild Walk turns into a winter wonderland once the snow hits, blanketing everything in a beautiful white covering.
 Walk along the snow covered tree tops and take in a different view of the mountains surrounding us.
 You may have seen the views in the summer or fall, but come winter, they warrant being seen again!
 On The Wild Walk there are snowball throwing games, dress up trunks with places to take a picture, and tons of opportunities to see winter wildlife, as well as other games and activities.

-With your paid admission to The Wild Center, you get the opportunity to try snowshoeing for free.
-This is a great opportunity to test out the classic outdoor activity, as The Wild Center’s campus is full of beginner and intermediate walking trails that turn into wonderful snowshoe trails in the winter.
+With your paid admission to The Wild Center, you get the opportunity to try snowshoeing and kicksledding for free.
+This is a great opportunity to test out two classic outdoor activities, as The Wild Center’s campus is full of beginner and intermediate walking trails that turn into wonderful snowshoe trails in the winter.
 Snowshoe through the iForest while listening to wonderful music composed just for this attraction.
-You can snowshoe down to the Oxbow overlook and have views of the Raquette River.
+You can snowshoe or kicksled down to the Oxbow overlook and have views of the Raquette River.
+Try out a kick sled on all of these trails as well, and experience one of the most popular winter activities in Scandinavia.
 Who knows, if you enjoy snowshoeing you may just have to travel back to discover all of the other snowshoe trails in the area!

 If you try snowshoeing and find out it isn’t your thing, head over to Green Leaf Pond and learn to ice fish!
 Free with paid admission, you can learn the techniques used to catch fish throughout the winter, and take a look under the ice at the amazing winter world of fish.
 This is a guided experience so don’t worry if you have no knowledge on ice fishing.